Ancient Mesopotamian religion: Private devotions

 There was a strong belief in demons in Mesopotamia, and private individuals, like the temple priests, also participated in incantations (šiptu) to ward them off.
 Although there was no collective term for these beings either in Sumerian or Akkadian, they were merely described as harmful or dangerous beings or forces, and they were used as a logical way to explain the existence of evil in the world.
 They were thought to be countless in number, and were thought to even attack the gods as well.
 Besides demons, there were also spirits of the dead, (etimmu) who could also cause mischief.
 Amulets were occasionally used, and sometimes a special priest or exorcist (āšipu or mašmašu) was required.
 Incantations and ceremonies were also used to cure diseases which were also thought to be associated with demonic activity, sometimes making use of sympathetic magic.
 Sometimes an attempt was made to capture a demon by making an image of it, placing it above the head of a sick person, then destroying the image, which the demon was somehow likely to inhabit.
 Images of protecting spirits were also made and placed at gates to ward off disaster.

-Divination was also employed by private individuals, with the assumption that the gods have already determined the destinies of men and these destinies could be ascertained through observing omens and through rituals (e.g., casting lots).
+Divination was also employed by private individuals, with the assumption that the gods have already determined the destinies of people and these destinies could be ascertained through observing omens and through rituals (e.g., casting lots).
 It was believed that the gods expressed their will through "words" (amatu) and "commandments" (qibitu) which were not necessarily spoken, but were thought to manifest in the unfolding routine of events and things.
 There were countless ways to divine the future, such as observing oil dropped into a cup of water (lecanomancy), observing the entrails of sacrificial animals (extispicy), observation of the behavior of birds (augury) and observing celestial and meteorological phenomena (astrology), as well as through interpretation of dreams.
 Often interpretation of these phenomena required the need for two classes of priests: askers (sa'ilu) and observer (baru), and also sometimes a lower class of ecstatic seer (mahhu) that was also associated with witchcraft.